promcon/website/content/2022-munich/schedule.md

    <tr class="talk">
     <td>9:45</td>
     <td>
-      <a href="../talks/anatomy-of-a-slow-query-and-less">Anatomy of a slow query, and lessons learned building query acceleration techniques</a>
+      <a href="../talks/anatomy-of-a-slow-query-and-less">Anatomy of a Slow Query, and Lessons Learned Building Query Acceleration Techniques</a>
     </td>
     <td>
       <a href="../speakers/cyril-tovena">Cyril Tovena</a>